Isotonic propensity score matching

 \section{Multivariate covariates}

 Certainly, researchers are more interested in models with multivariate covariates $X$.
-One way to balance the robustness and the curse of dimensionality is to estimate the propensity score with the monotone single index model:
+One way to balance the robustness and the curse of dimensionality is to estimate the propensity score with the monotone single-index model:

 where $p_{0}(\cdot)$ is a monotone increasing link function of its index $X^{\prime}\alpha_{0}$ and $X\in\mathbb{R}^{k}$.
 For identification, $\text{\ensuremath{\alpha}}_{0}$ is a $k$-dimensional vector normalized with $||\text{\ensuremath{\alpha}}_{0}||=1$.\footnote{In the estimation, the constraint $||\text{\ensuremath{\alpha}}_{0}||=1$ can be dealt with reparametrization or the augmented Lagrange method by Balabdaoui and Groeneboom (2021).
 In this section, we study our model without discussing those technical details.
 See BGH for more details.}